 Rules About Electronics & Social Media

-One of the things we are asked about by most clients is what they can look at on their spouse’s phone, iPad, or computer.
+One of the things we are asked about by most clients in the greater Charlotte area is what they can look at on their spouse’s phone, iPad, or computer.
 While there is not one answer that applies to all situations, below are some general rules to follow when it comes to electronics and social media in divorce.
 Of course, if you have any questions about how this applies to you please call us and ask before you take any actions.

 PHONES, COMPUTERS AND TABLETS

 - Your spouse has given you his/her password;